We have this file available for download.

 Narrator: Even under the best of circumstances -- when the body was found and identified and brought home -- the death of a loved one was the beginning of a long and agonizing journey -- that for many Americans lasted a lifetime.

-In March 1863, Dr. Henry Bowditch of Boston, Massachusetts received a terse telegram from a cousin serving in the Union army with his only son, Nathaniel.
+In March 1863, Dr. Henry Bowditch of Boston, Massachusetts received a terse telegram from a cousin serving in the Union army with his eldest son, Nathaniel.
 The news struck him "like a dagger in my heart," he said.

 Cousin of Henry Bowditch (Actor, audio): Potomac Creek, March 18, 1863.
 Nat shot in jaw.
 Wound in abdomen.
 Dangerous.
 Come at once.